Terms and Conditions

 15.1 We can change your contract at any time.

 15.2 We will notify you if any changes are made to your contract and make a copy available to you on our website.
 If you don’t have access to the internet and would like a copy in the post, please let us know.

-15.4 None of these constitutes a disadvantageous change under section 15.3 above:
+15.4 None of the following constitutes a disadvantageous change under section 15.3 above:

 (a) Changing your payment method (for example, from flexible direct debit to standard direct debit),

 (c) Moving you automatically onto a variable plan in accordance with this contract